After the 2026 State Visit by Donald Trump to China, Xi announced a new Constructive Stability Strategy to prevent SuperPower confrontations.

 China can evolve into a stable system without practical limits on the overall Growth rate of the System!

-If this is what Constructive Strategic Stability actually means, it is quite doable.
+If this is what the Constructive Stability Strategy actually means, it is quite doable.
 A similar stability program could be applied to the US_LM model** but the results would be very different, creating a wildly cyclical system.
-For this (and many other reasons) I would not expect the US to cooperate in Constructive Strategic Stability regime.
+For this (and many other reasons) I would not expect the US to cooperate in Constructive Stability Strategy regime.

 Notes